OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 ::

-   git remote add myfork git@github.com:userid/OpenMDAO-Framework.git
+   git remote add myfork https://userid@github.com/userid/OpenMDAO-Framework.git

 where *userid* is your Github userid.
-Note that in this case the URL we've used is an SSH URL, because we want to be able to write to our OpenMDAO fork.
-For remote repositories that we only need read access to, we would use a URL of the form ``git://github.com/some_userid/some_repo_name.git``.

 Using the ``git remote`` command with no arguments will give a list of the remotes that we currently reference in our repository.